fusiondirectory/fusiondirectory-user-manual/source/plugins/mail/configuration.rst

 Mail settings

-* Identification : (required) which attribute will be used to create accounts

-* Account attribute : (required) Determines which attribute FusionDirectory will use to create accounts.
+* Account attribute Identification : (required) Determines which attribute FusionDirectory will use to create accounts.
 Valid values are mail and uid

 * Mail user template : Allows to override the user account creation syntax.
 See the 'Mail folder template' description for more details